 BY BEN PRICE: Through the years, few game developers have been as consistently excellent in their quality of titles as Sony’s own Naughty Dog.
-With the release of The Last of Us Part II, this is the perfect time to rank every Playstation title released by Naughty Dog, from Crash Bandicoot to Uncharted 4.
+This is the perfect time to rank every Playstation title released by Naughty Dog, from Crash Bandicoot to Uncharted 4.

 13. Jak X: Combat Racing